 League Two is poor this year – there’s no way of getting away from it.
-Look at the BBC’s version of the table – the Last 10 Games column is an excellent demonstration of the total lack of consistency and form for pretty much every single team in the division.
-That’s either going to be because every team in the league is excellent, or every team in the league is poor.
-And after watching quite a bit of League Two football over the last few years, I’m pretty sure it’s not because they are all excellent.
+There’s a total lack of consistency and form for pretty much every single team in the division.
+That’s either because every team in the league is excellent, or every team in the league is poor.
+And after watching quite a bit of League Two football over the last few years, I’m pretty sure it is not because they are excellent.

 There has been something of a talent drain in the lower leagues in recent years, particularly in League Two – the best players have either been bought up by League One and Championship clubs, often just to sit on the bench or even the reserves, or they get bought up the big spenders in League Two, often just to sit on the bench or even in the reserves.
 Of course, lower league sides are primarily built around teams rather than individual, and I’d like to think at Torquay we’ve been one of the great examples of how that can work.
 But talented individuals aren’t exactly a hindrance.

 Take Eunan O’Kane, for instance – a key player for us through the last two campaigns which saw us finish seventh and sixth; a naturally gifted playmaker who can open up lower league defences with ease.
 Bought for £170,000 by Bournemouth this summer, he has made just nine starts in all competitions so far this season for the Cherries.
 A League Two match winner has become a League One bench-warmer.
 And we do miss him.
 A year ago he single-handedly tore Plymouth apart at Plainmoor to give us our biggest ever win over Argyle – this year we stumbled to a 0-0 draw against them.
 We do seem to lack a bit of star quality in midfield at the moment.